ibm-cloud-docs/watsonx-ai-saas-automation/overview.md

   - watsonx Assistant
   - Watson Discovery
 - It creates the {{site.data.keyword.IBM_notm}} watsonx user profile for an existing user in the target {{site.data.keyword.Bluemix_notm}} account.
 This user is also referred as {{site.data.keyword.IBM_notm}} watsonx admin.
-- If you provided the CRN of an {{site.data.keyword.IBM_notm}} Key Protect instance in the same target account and location of the watsonx services, then it enables storage delegation for the Cloud Object Storage instance.
+- If you provided the CRN of a {{site.data.keyword.IBM_notm}} Key Protect instance in the same target account and location of the watsonx services, then it enables storage delegation for the Cloud Object Storage instance.
 - It creates a starter {{site.data.keyword.IBM_notm}} watsonx project.